TYongK/SIM_BoidsAlgorithm/README.md

 **Process**
 Even though the Boids Algorithm code can be found from the "Resources".

-I had to use the looping scriped I made before.
++ add updating loop scriped I made before.
 Link: https://github.com/TYongK/GH_Timer

 + add random point generation on the mesh, generated from the boundary curve.